-The main issue aside from figuring out how much wire you will need, and where to connect everything, was the fact that you had to solder everything by yourself.
-No matter how simple this task sounds, soldering new pickups requires soldering skills that no a lot of people have.
+The main issue aside from figuring out how much wire you will need, and where to connect everything, was the fact that you had to solder everything yourself.
+No matter how simple this task sounds, soldering new pickups requires soldering skills that not a lot of people have.
 For every good pickup swap there are at least 2 or 3 that went horribly wrong.

-All of this changed when EMG started shipping their pickups with quick connect kits.
+All this changed when EMG started shipping their pickups with quick connect kits.
 EMG quick connect is a package of goodies whose aim is to completely remove soldering from the equation.

 Of course, you get a manual with the kit that tells you everything you need to know about how to install the kit correctly.
 Even though it will still take some time to get everything done, but nowhere near as long as it took to solder every connection individually.

 This gave EMG a huge edge over its competition, which slowly caught on to the new trend.
 These kits are definitely becoming a standard in the industry, and for a good reason.

 Many people, especially the more conservative guitar players, questioned the quality of connections these pre-made kits offered.
 For some, soldering is the only way to go.

 However, it’s been a while since EMG quick connect kits were first released, and so far all of the fears we as users had were proven to be unfounded.
 These kits work, and offer a much better rate of success than soldering.